awsdocs/aws-organizations-docs/doc_source/orgs_manage_org_details.md

    The **Account summary** pane on the right side of the page shows details of the selected account\.

 **Note**
-By default, failed account creation requests are hidden on the **Accounts** tab\.
-You can include them in the list by choosing the switch at the top to change it to **Show**\.
+By default, failed account creation requests are available for 90 days and hidden on the **Accounts** tab\.
+To view a list that includes failed account creation requests, choose the switch at the top to change it to **Show**\.

 **To view details of an account \(AWS CLI, AWS API\)**
 You can use one of the following commands to view details of an account: